aws-samples/amazon-dynamodb-labs/content/hands-on-labs/setup/prerequisites.en.md

 #### Using your own AWS account

-If you are using your own AWS account, be sure you have access to create and manage resources in Amazon DocumentDB and AWS Cloud9 environment
+If you are using your own AWS account, be sure you have access to create and manage resources in Amazon DynamoDB and AWS Cloud9 environment

 *After completing the workshop, remember to complete the [cleanup](/hands-on-labs/cleanup.html) section to remove any unnecessary AWS resources.*